 Decontamination efforts shall take place as soon as practicable for persons who have been exposed to the use of pepper balls.
 Direct impact injuries should also be assessed and documented, according to policy.
-Those persons who complain of further severe effects shall be examined by appropriate medical personnel.
+Those persons who are injured, complain of injury or complain of further severe effects shall be examined by appropriate medical personnel.